New Focus Autonomy House

 - Student-driven processing groups

-- Internet, chrome book access
+- More phone/electronic privileges with Internet and chrome book access

 - Managing own money with assistance/limits